perrill-ai-ecommerce-geo/Valant-Behavioral-Health-EHR-Management-System/README.md

 2. Update product names, URLs, and facts to match your solution.
 3. Keep or adjust the guardrails to reduce hallucinations in LLMs.

 You’re welcome to reuse the overall structure (facts, ai, data, schemas, listicles) as a starting point for your own GEO/LLM-ready documentation, but please link back to perrill-ai-ecommerce-geo the inspiration for your repo.
+For more info on how to fork this repo, visit [`forking.md`](./forking.md)

 ---